Bell Mobility Terms of Service

 You are responsible for the protection of your account(s) and password(s) and for all use of your account, the Bell Services and your Device by yourself and any other users (authorized or not).
 You are responsible to back up and safeguard your data, including your text, email and voicemail messages.
 Bell may also require that you take proactive measures to protect your Device (such as, for example, updating software).
 Bell may delete your data and reset your Device to factory settings in certain circumstances.

-Bell works hard to ensure the continuous, efficient operation of the Bell Services and enforces the rules contained in the Responsible Use Policy, with which you must comply.
+Bell works hard to ensure the continuous, efficient operation of the Bell Services and enforces the rules contained in the Responsible Use Policy.
+Bell requires your compliance with the Responsible Use Policy and all applicable laws when using the Bell Services, including your safe use of Devices and specifically, your use of handsfree capabilities during situations when you might be distracted (such as driving, biking or walking with your Device).
+Not all Services work with all Devices -- it is your responsibility to ensure that your chosen Device is able to fulfill your requirements, including that it is compatible with connecting technologies if you need handsfree or similar capabilities.
 Bell may, but is not required to, monitor (electronically or otherwise) or investigate your use of Bell Services and networks, including Device location, network consumption, use of Programming (as defined in Section 23) or your content.
 Bell may disclose any information necessary to satisfy any law, regulation, governmental or other lawful request from any applicable jurisdiction or as necessary to operate and optimize Bell Services and to protect itself or others and ensure Services are not being used contrary to the Responsible Use Policy.

 Only as required to provide the Bell Services.
 In providing the Services, Bell may need to use, copy, adapt, transmit, display, publish and perform, distribute and create compilations and derivative works from your content.
 By agreeing to receive the Services, you agree to waive your moral rights and you authorize Bell to perform these activities in relation to your content anywhere in the world.
 You acknowledge that Bell may store your content so you can access it, but that if you fail to access such content within a certain period of time (as determined by Bell), or if the applicable Service is modified or terminated, Bell may delete it without notice to you.